School of Engineering and Computer Science

 Mechanical Engineering/Master of Engineering B.S.M.E./M.E.

-The engineering faculty encourage students to seek registration or licensure as professional engineers (P.E.) during their careers.
-Consequently, students are encouraged to take the National Council of Examiners for Engineering and Surveying’s (NCEES) Fundamentals of Engineering (FE) exam prior to graduation.
-This test, a comprehensive knowledge exam given nationally, is the first step toward professional registration.
+The engineering faculty encourages students to seek licensure as professional engineers (P.E.) during their careers.
+Before graduation, students are encouraged to take the National Council of Examiners for Engineering and Surveying’s (NCEES) Fundamentals of Engineering (FE) exam.
+This test, a comprehensive knowledge exam given nationally, is the first step toward professional licensure.
 Baylor engineering seniors have had an excellent pass rate for this exam.

 Accreditation